These activities will keep you productive AND give you amazing skin.

 Face masks all-day errday!

 WFH can be more entertaining if you’ve got a soothing face mask on.
-Whether it’s multi-masking, sheet masks or even DIY masks, this is the kind of quarantine situation we can ride by.
+Whether it’s multi-masking, sheet masks or even DIY masks, this is the kind of home activity we can ride by.
 Psst… swap your masks around so you don’t get bored easily, or switch to under-eye masks if masking daily is too intense for you!

 Add an extra step to your skincare routine